How to design wireframes that work

 Understanding the underlying problems before attempting to solve them

 Designers are problem solvers.
 UX design is finding solutions to very specific design problems.
 Experimentation without usability testing is like preparing a meal for your in-laws and not using a recipe or something that you have ever tried before.
-Unless you are Jamie Oliver, using your intuition could end you up with barely touched food, apologetic frowning from all participants and mainly just general disappointment.
+Unless you are Jamie Oliver, using your intuition could end you up with barely touched food, apologetic frowning from all participants, and mainly just general disappointment.
 Improvisation and UX don’t go well together.
 Technology that doesn’t work enrages people beyond compare because it makes them feel stupid and powerless.

-Each project has of course it’s own specific design problems that need to be researched and defined first.
+Each project has of course its own specific design problems that need to be researched and defined first.
 Without knowing what the actual requirements and obstacles are, you won’t be able to come to a good solution.
-From ‘the Elements of User Experience’, a book by Jesse James Garret also commonly referred to as the UX bible, we can learn that there are five main steps, elements (he refers to it as sort of overlaying planes) within the creation of any user experience.
-Although every project is unique and differs in size and complexity you will always have these 5 elements: strategy, scope, structure, skeleton and surface.
+From ‘The Elements of User Experience’, a book by Jesse James Garret also commonly referred to as the UX bible, we can learn that there are five main steps and elements (he refers to it as sort of overlaying planes) within the creation of any user experience.
+Although every project is unique and differs in size and complexity you will always have these 5 elements: strategy, scope, structure, skeleton, and surface.
 Designers usually only think about the latter two (or at least the last one): the skeleton and the surface.
-Two terms Garret uses to describe wire framing and user interface design.
+Two terms Garret uses these to describe wireframing and user interface design.
 In other words the outside look and feel.
 The front end.
 He also says we have to start working from bottom to top.
 So we start with defining the design problems of a project.
 This usually consists of understanding the brief, the strategy or vision, the objectives, the market, and the user or all the user groups involved.
-We start from more abstract concepts, ideas and research insights and then go to content, structure and design.
+We start with more abstract concepts, ideas, and research insights and then go to content, structure, and design.
 Once we have successfully mapped down the issues and tasks we can start finding the solutions.
 Plotting down user journeys in the form of a user-flow diagram and designing a set of detailed wireframes are two important steps in what you could call the design phase, the phase usually worked on by designers.
-These two steps harbor questions such as ‘what is the right structure’ and ‘how do we establish the underlying foundations for the composition of the user interface elements’.
+These two steps harbor questions such as ‘What is the right structure’ and ‘How do we establish the underlying foundations for the composition of the user interface elements’.

 Tackling the challenging parts first might keep your project flow going.
 Honesty and flexibility towards your client and your team are also important because in any project, due to uncertainties, new tasks may arise at any time.
 Speeding up the process by jumping over or forgetting important steps can be fatal for the end result of the project.
 Design goes hand in hand with technology and designers bring their unifying vision to keep consistency in the UI.
 Their input is what you could call the creative glue.